Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Introduction

 \section{Introduction}

-In 1966 Greisen, Zatsepin and Kuzmin predicted an interaction of ultra-high energy cosmic rays \textbf{(UHECRs)} with the recently discovered cosmic microwave background radiation \cite{Greisen1966,Zatsepin1966}.
-In such interactions, pions are produced resonantly which subsequently decay into neutrinos, as first postulated by Berezinsky and Zatsepin in 1968 \cite{Beresinsky1968}.
-Due to the contribution of the Delta resonance to the cross section for this interaction, UHECRs are unable to reach us from sources on cosmological distance scales, i. e. beyond tens of Mpc, which implies a sharp cutoff in the cosmic ray spectrum at an energy of around $\unit{10^{19.5}}{\electronvolt}$.
-Such a cutoff has indeed been confirmed by the largest cosmic ray air shower detectors Telescope Array \cite{Tinyakov2014} and the Pierre Auger Observatory \cite{Abraham2010}.
+In 1966 Greisen, Zatsepin and Kuzmin predicted an interaction of ultra-high energy cosmic rays (UHECRs) with the recently discovered cosmic microwave background radiation \cite{Greisen1966,Zatsepin1966}.
+In such interactions, pions are produced resonantly, subsequently decaying into neutrinos, as first postulated by Berezinsky and Zatsepin in 1968 \cite{Beresinsky1968}.
+Due to the contribution of the Delta resonance to the cross section for this interaction, UHECRs are unable to reach us from sources on cosmological distance scales, i. e. beyond tens of Mpc.
+This implies a sharp cutoff in the cosmic ray spectrum at an energy of around $\unit{10^{19.5}}{\electronvolt}$, which has been confirmed by the largest cosmic ray air shower detectors, Telescope Array \cite{Tinyakov2014} and the Pierre Auger Observatory \cite{Abraham2010}.
 However, the lack of UHECRs arriving at Earth could be due to a number of underlying reasons dependent on their properties.
 The mass composition, for example, plays a crucial role in determining the dominant energy loss for UHECRs \cite{Allard2006}.
 Furthermore, this energy loss is influenced by the distribution of sources and the primary energy spectrum of cosmic rays.

-As a consequence, the neutrino flux depends strongly on all three parameters, the UHECR composition, their energy spectrum and their source distribution, and a measurement of this flux can be used to place constraints on them.
-Moreover, due to the GZK effect and similar absorption mechanisms for HE gamma rays, neutrinos are the only feasible known particles for the study of UHE sources more distant than a few tens of Mpc.
-Neutrinos, chargeless and only weakly interacting with extremenly low cross sections, arrive at detectors unscattered and undeflected by intervening particles and fields and they may be correlated to UHE sources at the furthest distances in the Universe.
+As a consequence, the neutrino flux depends strongly on all three parameters: the UHECR composition, their energy spectrum and their source distribution.
+Hence, a measurement of this flux can be used to place constraints on those parameters.
+Moreover, due to the Greisen-Zatsepin-Kuzmin (GZK) effect and similar absorption mechanisms for HE gamma rays, neutrinos are the only feasible known particles for the study of UHE sources more distant than a few tens of Mpc.
+Neutrinos, chargeless and only weakly interacting with extremely low cross sections, arrive at detectors unscattered and undeflected by intervening particles and fields, and may be correlated to UHE sources at the furthest distances in the Universe.

+Many other UHE neutrino source models have been offered.
+Recent IceCube results challenge some of these models that predict larger neutrino fluxes at EeV energies, given the somewhat smaller-than-predicted number of neutrinos measured by IceCube with energies in the PeV range \cite{Aartsen:2013dsm}.
+Nevertheless, other theoretical models predict EeV neutrino fluxes that comply with IceCube limits, e.g. from pulsars \cite{Fang:2013vla}, blazars \cite{Murase:2014foa} or from the afterglow of gamma-ray bursts \cite{Waxman:1999ai,PhysRevD.76.123001}.
+A more detailed discussion of such theoretical models will not be presented in the framework of this experimental paper, but may be found in the references.

 The expected flux of GZK neutrinos at Earth from different cosmic ray models is very low \cite{AhlersMin2012} and, in combination with the low interaction cross section \cite{Gandhi1996}, leads to an interaction rate of less than 1 GZK neutrino per gigaton of matter per year.
 Therefore, large detectors, covering several hundred cubic kilometers of water equivalent matter are needed to record neutrino events in sufficient quantity to investigate their flux.